herbie-fp/herbie/ASPLOS25.md

 The vdt library is a vectorized math library developed at CERN.
 To install, clone the [repo](https://github.com/dpiparo/vdt).
-Then navigate to the `vdt` directory and run
+Then, navigate to the `vdt` directory and run
 ```
-bash> cmake .
+cmake .
-bash> make
+make
-bash> make install
+make install
 ```
 The final step possibly requires root access.